JoernZheng/parallel-data-compression-and-decompression/README.md

 ### Verification

-STEP 1: Add verification information for each file chunk to the header during the compression process, calculated from the file content.
+STEP 1: Add verification information (MD5 hash value) for each file chunk to the header during the compression process, calculated from the file content.

 STEP 2: After decompression, calculate the verification information from the decompressed content and compare it with the header's verification information.
 If there's a mismatch, indicating file corruption, the file will be moved to an error folder; otherwise, it will be moved to the correct folder.
 ![Verification Process](pictures/csci596-validation.png)